 Are the restrictions on capital grant use released after the two-year grant period?

-IV.
+III.
 Eligible Financing Activities

 Are off-balance sheet loans an eligible lending activity?